kmgallahan/Style-as-Code/docs/EditorConfigs/selection.md

 * You won't get as much control over rule choices
 * You'll need to decide on which one to adopt, and that isn't straightforward

-As to why picking one isn't straightforward, as of February 2020 there are:
+As to why picking one isn't straightforward, as of February 2020 between the files there are:

 * 148 C# rules defined
 * 58 are equal
 * 25 are **not equal**
 * 74 are only defined in one EditorConfig

-You can read more about the differences [here](../EditorConfig/disagreements.md).
+You can read more about the differences [here](disagreements.md).

 ## Use the Minimal Style as Code EditorConfig

 Pros:

-* Only includes rules that both the .NET Core runtime and Roslyn Compiler agree upon
+* Only includes rules that appear and are equal in both the .NET Core runtime and Roslyn Compiler EditorConfigs
 * You get to decide which rules to add and how to configure them

 Cons:

 * You'll have to invest more time learning about the rules, configuring them, and modifying the EditorConfig
-* With many rules missing, contributors will still be relying on many rules as configured in their IDE installations
+* With many rules missing, contributors will still be relying on some rules as configured in their IDE installations

 ## Use the Style as Code EditorConfig

 Pros:

-* You'll get the same benefits of using the .NET Core Runtime rules
+* The rationale for all rule decisions should be available here
 * It should be easier for you to reach 0 warnings and suggestions
 * The file is divided into sections of related rules
 * The file has comments that pair rule IDs and descriptions with configuration lines
 * Some rules are grouped and noted as being those which should be toggled on and off during refactoring
 * It will eventually cover settings for Roslyn Analyzers beyond the built-in ones
-* There file is versioned and iterated upon as more information is added to the [best practices](../Best_Practices/index.md) documentation
+* The file is versioned and iterated upon as more information is added to the [best practices](../Best_Practices/index.md) documentation

 Cons:

 * You might disagree with some rule configurations
+* The file will be updated over time, so you may fall behind on the best practices being recommended